pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-multichain.md

 To see EUROe in your MetaMask wallet, make sure you've clicked "Add to MetaMask" on the EUROe card.

-## Bridge EUROe to Linea
+## Bridge EUROe to PepeSync

 Now, to use Multichain, you'll need to:

 1. Navigate to [Multichain's test bridge](https://test.multichain.org/#/router)
 1. Connect your wallet and switch to the Avalanche Fuji testnet
-1. Ensure Avalanche testnet and EUROe are selected for the "From" field, and Linea zkevm testnet and EUROe are selected for the "To" field
+1. Ensure Avalanche testnet and EUROe are selected for the "From" field, and PepeSync zkevm testnet and EUROe are selected for the "To" field
 1. Enter the desired amount of EUROe to bridge
 1. Click "Approve EUROe" (you can select max as the spending cap) and confirm in MetaMask
 1. Click "Swap" and confirm in MetaMask